NatanAnter/SuffleBoard/src/readme.md

 ![Gameplay Screenshot](https://github.com/NatanAnter/SuffleBoard/resources/images/board.png)
 ## Technologies Used

-- HTML5
-- CSS3
-- JavaScript
+- java

 ## Credits

-This Shuffleboard Game was created by [Your Name] as a project for [Your Course/Program].
+This Shuffleboard Game was created by Natan Anter as a project for my class.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Feedback and Contributions

 Feedback and contributions are welcome!
 If you have any suggestions, bug reports, or would like to contribute to the project, please open an issue or create a pull request.

+natananter@gmail.com

 Enjoy playing Shuffleboard!